rkuma183/wilsonmar.github.io/_posts/2016-06-12-azure-functions.md

 {% include _toc.html %}

-This tutorial aims to have you ending up with a serverless app running in the Amazon cloud.
+This tutorial aims to have you ending up with a serverless app running in Microsoft Azure cloud.

 It's assumed that you're already familiar with
 [the Serverless framework](/serverless/)

 ## Why #